sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

 **SINGLE-FAULT CONDITION SAFETY**: Even in the event that a fault happens in the system, the system must remain safe.

 **ACCIDENT**: The event of causing/receiving damage of any kind (either directly or indirectly): equipment damage, property damage, or damage to the enviroment, and human injuries or even deaths.

+**fault tolerance** [IEEE Std 610.12 1990]
+The ability of a system or component to continue normal operation despite the presence of hardware or software faults.

+**fail safe** [IEEE Std 610.12 1990]
+Pertaining to a system or component that automatically places itself in a safe operating mode in the event of a failure—for example, a traffic light that reverts to blinking red in all directions when normal operation fails.

+**fail soft** [IEEE Std 610.12 1990]
+Pertaining to a system or component that continues to provide partial operational capability in the event of certain failures—for example, a traffic light that continues to alternate between red and green if the yellow light fails.

+**mitigation** [Seacord 2005a]
+Methods, techniques, processes, actions, tools, or runtime libraries that can prevent or limit exploits against vulnerabilities.

 **RISK**: Is the combination of the likehood on an accident and its severity.
 That is to say, the chances of an accident to happen,  evaluated according of the potential damage that risk can result in.
 As a mathematical expression it is usually evaluated with the following formula: